PiyushMattoo/aurora-accelerator-for-terraform/README.md

 9. Deploy Aurora Terraform module.
    1. To create VPC and deploy Aurora module
-      - Change to the deploy directory.
-Run `cd ../deploy`
       - Initialize the deploy directory.
 Run `terraform init`.
-      - Start a Terraform run using the configuration files in your deploy directory.
+      - Start a Terraform run using the configuration files (deploy.tf) in your deploy directory.
 Run `terraform apply`  or `terraform apply -var-file="$HOME/.aws/terraform.tfvars"` (Note: The deployment is remotely run in Terraform Cloud)
    2. To deploy Aurora module into existing VPCs, pass the list of private subnets (var.Private\_subnet\_ids\_p & var.Private\_subnet\_ids\_s) directly to the Aurora module.